solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Upgrade Azure Database for PostgreSQL Flexible Server versions

 Sometimes, just upgrading versions may be the solution to an issue.
-Flexible Server supports PostgreSQL versions 5.7 and 8.0.
+Flexible Server supports PostgreSQL versions 11 through 16.5.7 and 8.0.
 Migrating from on-premises PostgreSQL 5.x to PostgreSQL Flexible Server 5.7 or 8.0 delivers major performance improvements.
 Consult the [Microsoft documentation] for more information regarding PostgreSQL Azure